-1) Financial Statements and Disclosure
+Financial Statements and Disclosure

-Annual Report and Disclosures

-a) Review and discuss with management and the external auditor, and recommend for approval by the Board, the Corporation's annual report, Annual Information Form, audited Annual Consolidated Financial Statements, annual Management's Discussion and Analysis, Management Information Circular, any reports on adequacy of internal controls, and all financial statements in prospectuses or other disclosure documents.

-Prospectuses

-b) Review and recommend for approval by the Board all prospectuses and documents that may be incorporated by reference into a prospectus, including without limitation, material change reports and proxy circulars.

-Quarterly Interim Reports and Disclosures

-c) Review, discuss with management and the external auditor, and approve the Corporation's interim reports, including the quarterly financial statements, interim Management's Discussion and Analysis and press releases on quarterly and year-end financial results, prior to public release.

-Accounting Policies and Estimates

-- d) Review and approve all accounting policies and estimates that would have a significant effect on the Corporation's financial statements, and any changes to such policies.
-This review will include a discussion with management and the external auditor concerning: - i) any areas of management judgment and estimates that may have a critical effect on the financial statements; - ii) the effect of using alternative accounting treatments that are acceptable under GAAP; - iii) the appropriateness, acceptability and quality of the Corporation's accounting policies; and - iv) any material written communication between the external auditor and management, such as the annual management letter and the schedule of unadjusted differences.
+- Review and discuss with management and the external auditor, and recommend to the Board for approval prior to public disclosure, the Corporation's Annual Report, Annual Information Form, audited Consolidated Financial Statements and related Management's Discussion and Analysis, Management Information Circular and any reports on adequacy of internal controls. - 2.
+Review and discuss with management, and recommend to the Board for approval prior to public disclosure, prospectuses and other offering documents. - 3.
+Review and discuss with management and the external auditor, and approve prior to public disclosure, the Corporation's interim reports, including the unaudited Condensed Consolidated Interim Financial Statements and related Management's Discussion and Analysis. - 4.
+Review and discuss with management and the external auditor, and approve prior to public disclosure, press releases on quarterly and year-end financial results and any other disclosure documents not identified above that are required to be filed with regulators and contain significant financial information respecting the Corporation. - 5.
+Review and discuss with management and the external auditor significant accounting policies and critical accounting estimates that would have a significant effect on the Corporation's financial statements, and any changes to such policies.
+This review shall include a discussion with management and the external auditor concerning: - a. any areas of management judgment and estimates that may have a significant effect on the financial statements; - b. the appropriateness, acceptability and quality of the Corporation's accounting policies; and - c. any material written communication between the external auditor and management. - 6.
+Discuss with management the use of "pro forma" or "non-GAAP information" in the Corporation's disclosure documents.

-Non-GAAP Financial Information

-e) Discuss with management the use of "pro forma" or "non-GAAP information" in the Corporation's continuous disclosure documents.

-Regulatory and Accounting Initiatives

-f) Discuss with management and the external auditor the effect of regulatory and accounting initiatives as well as the use of off-balance sheet structures on the Corporation's financial statements.

-Litigation

-g) Discuss with the Corporation's General Counsel, and with external legal counsel if necessary, any litigation, claim or other contingency (including tax assessments) that could have a material effect on the financial position or operating results of the Corporation, and the manner in which these matters have been disclosed in the financial statements.
+- 7. Discuss with management and the external auditor the effect of regulatory and accounting initiatives as well as the use of off-balance sheet arrangements on the Corporation's financial statements. - 8.
+Discuss with the Corporation's General Counsel (and with external legal counsel if necessary) and other members of management, as applicable, any litigation, claim or other contingency (including tax assessments) that could have a material effect on the financial position or operating results of the Corporation, and the manner in which these matters have been disclosed in the financial statements.